diaohb/README/read.md

 ## Author Zhen Wang (wangz1996@sjtu.edu.cn)

 ### Compile
 To compile the program, cmake 3.11 and gcc 6.2, and maybe some other softwares, are required.
-So if you are under the ihep server, it's convenient to use the following commend to configure environment variables:
+So if you are under the ihep server, using the following commend to configure environment variables will be convenient:
 ```bash
     export ATLAS_LOCAL_ROOT_BASE=/cvmfs/atlas.cern.ch/repo/ATLASLocalRootBase
     alias setupATLAS='source ${ATLAS_LOCAL_ROOT_BASE}/user/atlasLocalSetup.sh'